 Also of interest is that Bergenfield has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Bergenfield is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bergenfield really has some of the features that families look for when choosing a good community to raise children.
 Is Bergenfield perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 In Bergenfield, however, the average commute to work is quite long.
 On average, people spend 33.00 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-The citizens of Bergenfield are very well educated compared to the average community in the nation: 37.25% of adults in Bergenfield have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Bergenfield are among the most well-educated in the nation: 42.17% of adults in Bergenfield have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

-The per capita income in Bergenfield in 2010 was $32,536, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $130,144 for a family of four.
-However, Bergenfield contains both very wealthy and poor people as well.
+The per capita income in Bergenfield in 2010 was $35,353, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $141,412 for a family of four.

 The most common language spoken in Bergenfield is English.
 Other important languages spoken here include Spanish and Tagalog.